Backpacker Basics: A Guide to Staying in Youth Hostels

 No is the simple answer to this question.
 The idea that youth hostels are just going to be full of teenaged gap year students couldn’t be further from the truth.
 Of all the people who you meet in hostels, probably less than 10% are under the age of 20.
 While most travellers are likely to be in their 20’s or early 30’s, there are hardly any hostels that actually enforce age restrictions and plenty of older travellers choose to stay in them too.

-If you have any more questions, feel free to send them into email@example.com and they will be answered here. :)
+If you have any more questions, feel free to send them email@example.com and they will be answered here. :)